sambvfx/hyview/README.md

 #### Mitosis

+This is fluorescence microscopy data over multiple time points.
+It's a 5D array with two channels (DNA and microtubules).

 Download sample data from https://www.dropbox.com/s/dnq0ag1xbc6ft2u/mitosis.tif?dl=0

-Place the sample file in `./samples/_data`
+Place the sample file in `./hyview_samples/_data`

 > NOTE: You'll have to `pip install scikit-image` to load the data.

-Generate some sample data.
+Use the helper to view something interesting!

 ```python
 import hyview_samples.mitosis